Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Introduction

 In general, the analysis of neuronal avalanches is not straightforward.
 In order to obtain avalanches, one needs to define discrete events.
 While spikes are discrete events by nature, a coarse-sampled signal has to be converted into a binary form.
 This conversion hinges on thresholding the signal, which can be problematic~\cite{Font-Clos2015a,Laurson2009,Villegas2019,Porta2018}.
 Furthermore, events have to be grouped into avalanches, and this grouping is typically not unique~\cite{Priesemann2014}.
 As a result, avalanche-size distributions depend on the choice of the threshold and temporal binning~\cite{Beggs2003,Klaus2011}.

-In this work, we show how thresholding and temporal binning interact with a (so far ignored) effect.
+In this work, we show how thresholding and temporal binning interact with a \changedd{commonly ignored effect~\cite{Yu2014,Dehghani2012}}.
 Under coarse-sampling, neighboring electrodes may share the same field-of-view.
 This creates a distance-dependent \textit{measurement overlap} so that the activity that is recorded at different electrodes may show \textit{spurious correlations}, even if the underlying spiking activity is fully uncorrelated.
 We show that the inter-electrode distance may therefore impact avalanche-size distributions more severely than the underlying neuronal activity.

-In the following, we explore the role of the recording and analysis procedures on a generic, locally-connected network of spiking neurons.
-We compare apparent signs of criticality under sub-sampling versus coarse-sampling.
+In this numeric study, we explore the role of the recording and analysis procedures on a locally-connected network of simple binary neurons.
+Focusing on avalanche distributions, we compare apparent signs of criticality under sub-sampling versus coarse-sampling.
 To that end, we vary the distance to criticality of the underlying system over a wide range, from uncorrelated (Poisson) to highly-correlated (critical) dynamics.
-We then derive signatures of criticality \Ldash as is done in experiments \Rdash and study how results depend on electrode distance and temporal binning.
+We then employ a typical analysis pipeline to derive signatures of criticality and study how results depend on electrode distance and temporal binning.